Maximum residue levels for nicotine

 What is changing and why?

-After new data on nicotine became available, a risk assessment of maximum residue levels (MRLs) for nicotine was carried out by the European Food Safety Authority (EFSA 2023).
+Previously, after new data on nicotine became available, a risk assessment of MRLs for nicotine was carried out by the European Food Safety Authority (EFSA).
 EFSA concluded that for spices (seed, fruit, root, bark, bud, flower pistil, and aril spices) a nicotine MRL of 0.3 mg/kg is safe for consumers.
-The European Commission therefore reinstated for all spices the MRL of 0.3 mg/kg.
+So for all spices the European Commission has reinstated the MRL of 0.3 mg/kg.

 Other changes to nicotine MRLs introduced in 2023 are shown in Table 1.
-The MRLs for all other products not listed in the table are set to the limit of determination (LOD).
+The MRLs for all other products not listed in the table are set to the limit of determination (LOD, the lowest level that can be detected using the most modern and reliable analytical methods).

 Actions